MaLSAMi/documentation/docs/distributor.md

     sudo ip addr add 10.200.40.1/21

-The machine should now be read for use!

-To start the distributor use
+The machine should now be ready for use.
+Let's start the distributor now.

-1. Start DHCP Server with (Enter command here)
+Start DHCP Server with <Enter command here>

+Open up the interactive python shell (You can also create and execute this in a script)

+    cd distributor_service
+    sudo python3

-2. Open the python interactive shell or a script and add appropriate imports (We have provided an example taskset for you to use in the file 'example.py'.
+Add appropriate imports (We have provided an example taskset for you to use in the file 'example.py'.
 You are welcome to use your own)

     from example import Hey0TaskSet
     from monitors.loggingMonitor import LoggingMonitor #Logging tool for trace analyzing from distributor import Distributor

-3. Initialize modules
+Initialize modules

     t = Hey0TaskSet()